mendix/docs/content/studio-how-to/pages-how-to-set-visibility.md

 You have a web shop and you would like to set the following conditions:

-* Show fields to fill the billing address in only when a customer unchecks the **Is billing address the same as the delivery address?** option:
+* Show a field with a billing address only when a customer unchecks the **Is billing address the same as the delivery address?** option:

     ![Is Billing Address the Same](attachments/pages-how-to-set-visibility/billing-address-same.png)